All births must be registered within six weeks (42 days) of the date of birth.

 We are experiencing technical difficulties with card payments at some registration locations.
 Please be aware you may be required to pay by cash or cheque.

-A full birth certificate costs £4 on the day of registration, £7 thereafter while the registrar holds the register, and then £10 if you purchase it at a later date.
+Registration is free.
+All certificates cost £4 on the day of registration, £7 thereafter while the registrar holds the register and £10 if you purchase it a later date.

 Who can register a birth?